grafana/metrictank/docs/clustering.md

 Any pre-existing instances part of the cluster will receive the announcement directly, or via gossip.
 An instance will regularly poll the health of other nodes and involve healthy peers if they host data we might not have locally, aka fan-out.

-Please see "Metrictank horizontal scaling plus high availability" below for a caveat.
+Please see "Grafana Metrictank horizontal scaling plus high availability" below for a caveat.

-### Metrictank for high availability (replication)
+### Grafana Metrictank for high availability (replication)

-Metrictank achieves redundancy and fault tolerance by running multiple instances which receive identical inputs.
+Grafana Metrictank achieves redundancy and fault tolerance by running multiple instances which receive identical inputs.
 One of the instances needs to have the primary role, which means it saves data chunks to Cassandra.
 The other instances are secondaries.

 Configuration of primary vs secondary: